infobip/infobip-rtc-js/README.md

 });
 ```

+> **Note**: When using JS SDK in Safari, please note that having `autoplay` attribute for `<video>` tag isn't enough for iOS devices.
+Video elements that include this attribute play automatically only if those elements also include the `playsinline` attribute.
+> You can refer to the [autoplay video policy for Safari](https://developer.apple.com/documentation/webkit/delivering_video_content_for_safari/#3030251) for more information.

 At any time during the WebRTC call, users can add or remove their camera videos.
 In order to handle the video media, you
 should set the event handlers for `CAMERA_VIDEO_ADDED`, `CAMERA_VIDEO_UPDATED` and `CAMERA_VIDEO_REMOVED` events.